How to treat sunburn at home

 Some skincare products may also make you more susceptible to sun damage - for example, certain anti-ageing creams, or the acne treatment benzoyl peroxide.

-"One of the key features that helps a dermatologist work out the cause of the light reaction is how long after sun exposure the skin problem begins.
+"One of the key features that helps a dermatologist work out the cause of photosensitivity is how long after sun exposure the skin problem begins.
 If you experience pain or itch within seconds or minutes of exposure to the sun, the reaction could be caused by medication-induced light sensitivity or a solar urticaria.
-If the itchy rash comes up in hours or days of exposure to the sun this could be caused by rarer conditions such as lupus, a light-sensitive eczema or actinic prurigo (a chronic inflammatory skin condition)," says Veraitch.
+If the itchy rash develops within hours or days of exposure to the sun this could be caused by rarer conditions such as lupus, a light-sensitive eczema or actinic prurigo (a chronic inflammatory skin condition)," says Veraitch.

 If you're aware that you have a condition that flares up in the sun, extra caution is advised.
 Wear loose, cotton clothing, seek out the shade and take advice from your pharmacist or doctor about skincare products.